AxonIQ/reference-guide/axon-server/3-query-reference/query-reference.md

 ## Principles

-The {ProductName} query language processes a stream of events.
+The Axon Server query language processes a stream of events.
 Processing steps include filters and projections, defined in a pipeline.
 The query engine executes each step in the pipeline and forwards the result to the next step.
 The result of the last step is returned.
 The idea is based on the UNIX pipe commands.